 While many of his victims remain unidentified, the FBI believes all his claims are credible, and in 2019, they declared him “the most prolific serial killer in U.S. history.”
-“Catching A Serial Killer: Sam Little,” premiering Sunday, April 12 at 7/6c on Oxygen, explores how the calculated killer evaded capture and was eventually brought to justice.
+“Catching A Serial Killer: Sam Little,” streaming now on Oxygen, explores how the calculated killer evaded capture and was eventually brought to justice.

 Little was born on June 7, 1940 in Reynolds, Georgia, a small town 100 miles south of Atlanta whose population hovers around 1,000.
 His mother was 16-year-old Bessie Mae Little, and his father was a 19-year-old named Paul McDowell.
 Throughout his life, Little would use the alias “Samuel McDowell.”

 Little claimed his mother was a sex worker, or in his words, “a lady of the night,” according to The New York Times.
 He later moved to Lorain, Ohio, outside of Cleveland, where he was raised by his paternal grandmother.